gnatunstyles/ProkofyevIgnatJavaProject1/README.md

 4)Build -> Build Artifact
 5) All libraries will be integrated into the target Jar.
-6)The executable itself will be generated in the directory out -> artifacts 7)Launch application through " java -jar <path-to-jar-file> <args-of-prog>" command.
+6)The executable itself will be generated in the directory out -> artifacts 7)Launch application through " java -jar path-to-jar-file args-of-prog" command.